 ― Shannon L. Alder

-Recently, I asked 5 women for an interview on my podcast (The La Ivana Podcast).
+Recently, I asked 5 women for an interview on my podcast.
 Here are the results I got:

 YES – 2 (both interviews are already recorded and published)